 Being far away from your mother, I wrote a letter to her when everyone slept around me.
 I wrote on how her patience at first stroke of this calamity is an example for me, for all the mothers out there who have gone through this tragedy.

-So I request that when you intercede for your parents in front of Allaah on the Day of Judgment, don’t forget me.
-For I may not be able to reach the level of your mother, but I would just like to be able to get a foot through the gates of Jannah.
+So I request that you intercede for your parents in front of Allah on the Day of Judgment so through this pain, they are able to walk through the gates of Jannah.

-Today, you have two amazing sisters, the twinkles of my eye.
+Today, you have three amazing sisters, the twinkles of my eye.
 The gift we truly treasure after losing you.
 And in shaa Allah, more gifts to come…

 I cry again as I write to you, and I’m sure your mother will cry again too, reading this – may be in the crease of her pillow cover.
-Yet nothing will leave her breath but a smile once again.
-For you are one of her door to Jannah – where, your playmate is perhaps Muhammad (ﷺ)’s son Ibrahim.
+Yet nothing will leave her breath, but a smile once again – for you are one of her door to Jannah – where, your playmate is perhaps Muhammad ﷺ’s son Ibrahim.
 There is a wet-nurse for him, and I hope you share the bond with him too.
 He was 18 months old and you were perhaps just 18 weeks.
 You are in a perfect place while we wait to come there too, away from this cruel world.
-We don’t wish to die but we wish to enter the world beyond our imaginations, when we do.
-I hope that when that day comes, we find you playing with your cute little friends around the tall man of stature, Ibrahim (as).
+We don’t wish to die, but we wish to enter the world beyond our imaginations, when we do.
+I hope that when that day comes, we find you playing with your cute little friends around the tall man of stature, Ibrahim Iالسلام عليهI

 So I let you go today my beloved, for my embrace can never replace the warmth of his…